4x1md/qrp_swr_meter/README.md

 ### Second Prototype

 After getting the previous prototype to work well, I decided to put the device in an enclosure box.
-For that matter I chose a 83x58x35mm which is sold cheap on AliExpress.
+For that matter I chose a 83x58x35mm plastic box with transparent cover which is sold cheap on AliExpress.

 ![Photo](https://raw.githubusercontent.com/4x5dm/qrp_swr_meter/master/docs/images/enclosure_box.jpg)